karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Currently Active

-1. *Native American Water Rights Document Preservation and Discovery Enhancement Project*.
-Funding Agency: Bureau of Reclamation (Award to the American Indian Law Center - Sub-award to the University of New Mexico, College of University Libraries and Learning Sciences).
-Performance Period 5/1/2016-4/30/2017.
-Award Amount: $43,692 (CUL&LS portion of a total project budget of $53,059).
-UNM PI.

 1. *Collaborative Research: The Western Consortium for Watershed Analysis, Visualization, and Exploration (WC-WAVE)*.
 Funding Agency: National Science Foundation.
 Performance Period 8/1/2013-7/31/2016 (no cost extension until 7/31/2017).
 Award Amount: $833,985 (EDAC’s portion of the total project budget of $6,000,000).
 Co-I, William Michener (UNM) PI.

 1. *Energize New Mexico*.
 Funding Agency: National Science Foundation.
 Performance Period 6/1/2013-5/31/2018.
 Award Amount: $1,658,575 (EDAC’s portion of the total project budget of $20,000,000).
 Co-I, William Michener (UNM) PI.